 Vice President of Administration and Chief Financial Officer

 Jennifer DuBois rejoined CABVI in May 2010, after completing her Master’s in Business Administration at the University of Cincinnati.
-Jen has extensive management experience, specializing in the not-for-profit sector.
-Jen earned her undergraduate degree in Political Science from Miami University.
+DuBois has extensive management experience, specializing in the not-for-profit sector.
+She earned her undergraduate degree in Political Science from Miami University.

-Vice President of Enterprise Operations and Chief Operating Officer
+Vice President of Social Enterprise Strategy & Operations

 BOARD OF TRUSTEES